tobesimple7/TbsGrid/README.md

 </p>

 Welcome to TbsGrid.
 This grid is javascript web grid.
 I hope this grid helps you.

 The tbs prefix was created from the first letters of 'tobesimple.net'.

+The current github source and min files may be slightly different.

 ## Notable features